harmony-development/harmony-development.github.io/content/_index.md

 {{< index/cardcollection >}}

 {{< index/card "Simple" >}}
-Harmony is so simple you already know how to use it.
+For users and devs alike, Harmony's so simple you already know how to use it.
 {{< /index/card >}}

 {{< index/card "Private" >}}